fvarrebola/fei/hcii17/README.md

 ```

 ## Running the experiment
-Once you got your subjects you should prepare a custom [Eclipse Neon 4.6.1](https://eclipse.org/neon/) distribution.

-### Configuring Eclipse
-This is the most demanding task.
-You should add
+Prepare a custom [Eclipse Neon 4.6.1](https://eclipse.org/neon/) distribution by placing the resulting JAR file of a `code-assistants` build in the `dropins` folder.

 ### Choosing the programming tasks
 Select the programming tasks that are more suitable to your target audience and create a workspace.

-## Log files
+Assign to each participant a set pair of programming task and code assistant and mark task completion time.
+Remember to configure code assistance properly, by ...
+FIG1
+...
+FIG2

- that you should place in the `dropins` folder of your [Eclipse Neon 4.6.1](https://eclipse.org/neon/) distribution
+Remember that everytime you build `code-assistants` make sure you place the resulting JAR file in the `dropins` folder of your Eclipse distribution.

+## Parsing log files
+You can use the `log-parser` tool to interpret the results of your experiment.
+Take a look at the `MainApp` class and do the proper modifications.